pkmitchell/canine_influenza/README.md

 # Reference-based Assembly Pipelines
-I tend to use these pipelines more often than De-novo because they don't require as much sequencing depth to obtain complete and full genomes
+I tend to use these pipelines more often than De-novo because they don't require as much sequencing depth to obtain complete and full genomes.
+However, it is critical that you choose a good reference, particularly for the H and N segments.

 1. Running Pipeline
 ```bash